EvaDev/blockchain-developer-bootcamp-final-project/README.md

 Donation management concepts :
 A = Donors        : Have funds available and want them to go to the needy
-B = Donations     : A portion of the donor funds with some metadata.
+B = Donations     : A portion of donor funds with some metadata.
-                    A donors can make multiple donations
 C = Distributors  : Have on the ground connections with the needy (Also called NGO’s)
 D = Distributions : Links a donation to a list of recipients and can be allocated funds of successful
+Donors can make multiple donations.
-                    A distributor can create multiple distributions
+Distributors can create multiple distributions
-                    A distribution can only come from one donation
+Distributions can only come from one donation

 **Simplified workflow on the website**
 1. Donors can